orthanc-team/orthanc-auth-service/sources/README-dockerhub-orthanc-nginx.md

 If `ENABLE_HTTPS` is set to `true`, you must also provide a certificate file in `/etc/nginx/tls/crt.pem` and a private key in `/etc/nginx/tls/key.pem`.

-Full documentation and demo setup will be available [here](https://github.com/orthanc-team/orthanc-share/tree/main).
+3 demo setups are available [here](https://github.com/orthanc-team/orthanc-auth-service/tree/main/minimal-setup).